-Cappell-Shaneson constructed a 4-manifold that is homeomorphic, but not diffeomorphic to the real projective 4-space; see \cite{[CappellShaneson], [Ruberman], [FreedmanQuinn]}.
-Let $\gamma\subset Q$ be the loop whose homotopy class generates the group $\pi_1Q$.
+Cappell-Shaneson constructed a 4-manifold that is homeomorphic, but not diffeomorphic to $\R P^4$ \cite{[CappellShaneson], [Ruberman], [FreedmanQuinn]}.
+Let $\gamma\subset Q$ be a loop whose homotopy class generates the group $\pi_1Q$.
 A close look to Cappell-Shaneson's proof reveals their construction of a compact 4-manifold that is homeomorphic but not diffeomorphic to $D^2\widetilde{\times} \R P^2$ and whose boundary is $\partial N = S^2\widetilde{\times} S^1$ \cite[Section 2]{[Akbulut1]}.
-A handlebody diagram of (\ref{Exotic Compact Bundle}) is drawn by Akbulut in \cite[Figures 1.26 and 1.33]{[Akbulut1]}.

-The second author of this note observed in \cite[Theorem 2]{[Torres]} that the 4-manifold (\ref{Exotic Compact Bundle}) along with Theorem \ref{Theorem CSF} and Theorem \ref{Theorem Stolz Main} produce an inequivalent smooth structure on a myriad of closed non-orientable 4-manifolds whose fundamental group is of order two.
-We denote the circle sum of $r$ copies of $\R P^4$ by $\#_{S^1}r\cdot \R P^4$.
+A handlebody of (\ref{Exotic Compact Bundle}) was drawn by Akbulut in \cite[Figures 1.26 and 1.33]{[Akbulut1]}.
+The second author of this note observed in \cite[Theorem 2]{[Torres]} that (\ref{Exotic Compact Bundle}) along with Theorems \ref{Theorem CSF} and \ref{Theorem Stolz Main} can be used to produce an inequivalent smooth structure on a myriad of closed non-orientable 4-manifolds, which include and